frictionlessdata/website-old/guides/joining-tabular-data-in-python.md

 gdp_dp = datapackage.DataPackage('https://raw.githubusercontent.com/frictionlessdata/example-data-packages/master/gross-domestic-product-2014/datapackage.json')
 {% endhighlight %}

-Given that our data is already in
-[Tabular Data Package](/guides/tabular-data-package/) format, we know that we have a [*schema*](/guides/json-table-schema/) which specifies information for each column.
-Let's merge and preserve that schema information now as we'll need it for our new Data Package.
-Note that we're also adding a new column named 'Real GDP' and giving it a type of 'number'.
+Given that our source data has already been packaged in [Tabular Data Package](/guides/tabular-data-package/) format, we know that we have a [*schema*](/guides/json-table-schema/) for each CSV which specifies useful information for each column.
+We'd like to merge and preserve this schema information as we'll need it for specifying the combined schema in our new Data Package.
+Note that we're also adding a new derived column named 'Real GDP' and giving it a type of `number`.

 {% highlight python %}
 field_info = [f for f in cpi_dp.resources[0].metadata['schema']['fields']]